 Day trip to Taormina, Sicily

 Taormina might be one of my favorite cities we have visited.
-It is a blend of everything that I love!
-The town is full of beautiful architecture and the narrow Italian streets that I love so much.
-There are lovely views of the water, mountains, and towns below.
+It is a blend of the whole thing that I love!
+The city is complete of lovely architecture and the narrow Italian streets that I love a lot.
+There are cute perspectives of the water, mountains, and towns below.
+All in all, I am incredibly grateful for the opportunity to visit one of my new favorite places with my family!
+Have you been to Sicily?
 There is an endless number of shops, restaurants, and cafes to enjoy.
 There are also some gardens that we went to where our kids ran around and searched for bugs – aka their happy place.
 This tiny little town offers so much, that even though we initially planned to be here for 3 hours, we ended up leisurely exploring the entire day.

 What to eat in Giardano-Naxos, Sicily: